dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 The P/Invoke source generator (as well as the struct source generator when nested struct types are used) would use the `NativeMarshallingAttribute` to determine how to marshal a parameter or field with an unknown type.

-If a structure type does not meet the requirements to not require marshalling or the `NativeMarshallingAttribute` applied at the type definition, the user can supply a `MarshalUsingAttribute` at the marshalling location (field, parameter, or return value) with a native type matching the same requirements as `NativeMarshallingAttribute`'s native type.
+If a structure type does not meet the requirements to not require marshalling or does not have the `NativeMarshallingAttribute` applied at the type definition, the user can supply a `MarshalUsingAttribute` at the marshalling location (field, parameter, or return value) with a native type matching the same requirements as `NativeMarshallingAttribute`'s native type.

 All generated stubs will be marked with [`SkipLocalsInitAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.compilerservices.skiplocalsinitattribute) on supported frameworks.
 This does require attention when performing custom marshalling as the state of stub allocated memory will be in an undefined state.